jacobhqh1997/BUC-SPG/README.md

 The code is organized into `preprocessing.py`, `ecosystems.py`, `differentiation.py`, `spatial_comparisons.py` and `workflow.py`.
-See [bioinformatics/README.md](bioinformatics/README.md) for input definitions and method details.
 These are methodological illustrations; pathology review, registration and private reference inputs remain external.
 Cell annotations, three differentiation programs and four ecosystem labels are distinct objects.